 - For a current PhD student, postdoctoral fellow, or independent scholar, a stipend of $20,000, plus up to $2,500 for travel/research expenses

-- For a faculty member on sabbatical leave, research funds of up to $20,000 (budget required)
+- For a faculty member (professor or librarian) on sabbatical leave, research funds of up to $20,000 (budget required)

 PhD students, postdoctoral fellows, and full-time members of academic staff are eligible to apply.
 The proposed research should make a contribution to the knowledge base of librarianship, libraries, or information studies.
 Professors and librarians preparing for a sabbatical are encouraged to apply.